jtamames/SqueezeMeta/README.md

 ## 10. Working in a low-memory environment
 In our experience, assembly and DIAMOND against the nr database are the most memory-hungry parts of the pipeline.
 By default SqueezeMeta will set up the right parameters for DIAMOND and the canu assembler based on the available memory in the system.
-DIAMOND memory usage can be manually controlled via the *-b* parameter (DIAMOND will consume ~5\**b* Gb of memory).
+DIAMOND memory usage can be manually controlled via the *-b* parameter (DIAMOND will consume ~5\**b* Gb of memory according to the documentation, but to be safe we set *-b* to *free_ram/8*).
 Assembly memory usage is trickier, as memory requirements increase with the number of reads in a sample.
 We have managed to run SqueezeMeta with as much as 42M 2x100 Illumina HiSeq pairs on a virtual machine with only 16Gb of memory.
 Conceivably, larger samples could be split an assembled in chunks using the merged mode.
 We include the shortcut flag *--lowmem*, which will set DIAMOND block size to 3, and canu memory usage to 15Gb.
 This is enough to make SqueezeMeta run on 16Gb of memory, and allows the *in situ* analysis of Oxford Nanopore MinION reads.
 Under such computational limitations, we have been able to coassemble and analyze 10 MinION metagenomes (taken from SRA project [SRP163045](https://www.ncbi.nlm.nih.gov/sra/?term=SRP163045)) in less than 4 hours.

+## 11. Tips for working in a computing cluster
+SqueezeMeta will work fine inside a computing cluster, but there are some extra things that must be taken into account.
+Here is a list in progress based on frequent issues that have been reported.
+- Run `test_install.pl` to make sure that everything is properly configured.
+- If using the conda environment, make sure that it is properly activated by your batch script.
+- If an administrator has set up SqueezeMeta for you (and you have no write privileges in the installation directory), make sure they have run `make_databases.pl`, `download_databases.pl` or `configure_nodb.pl` according to the installation instructions.
+Once again, `test_install.pl` should tell you whether things seem to be ok.
+- Make sure to request enough memory.
+See the previous section for a rough guide on what is "enough".
+If you get a crash during the assembly or during the annotation step, it will be likely because you ran out of memory.
+- Make sure to manually set the `-b` parameter so that it matches the amount of memory that you requested divided by 8.
+Otherwise, SqueezeMeta will assume that it can use all the free memory in the node in which it is running.
+This is fine if you got a full node for yourself, but will lead to crashes otherwise.

-## 11. Updating SqueezeMeta
+## 12. Updating SqueezeMeta
 Assuming your databases are not inside the SqueezeMeta directory, just remove it, download the new version and configure it with

 `/path/to/SqueezeMeta/utils/install_utils/configure_nodb.pl /path/to/db`

-## 12. Downstream analysis of SqueezeMeta results
+## 13. Downstream analysis of SqueezeMeta results
 SqueezeMeta comes with a variety of options to explore the results and generate different plots.
 These are fully described in the PDF manual and in the [wiki](https://github.com/jtamames/SqueezeMeta/wiki).
 Briefly, the three main ways to analyze the output of SqueezeMeta are the following:

 <img align="right" src="https://github.com/jtamames/SqueezeM/blob/images/Figure_1_readmeSQM.png" width="50%">